-Each year millions of people are forced to leave their homes and seek refuge from conflicts, violence, human rights violations, persecution and natural disasters.
-The number of forcibly displaced persons has continued to rise throughout 2015 and 2016, calling for increased humanitarian assistance worldwide.
-Up to 84% of the forcibly displaced find refuge among people who already struggle with poverty in low- and middle-income countries.
-Their survival depends on the availability of assistance provided by local communities and international organisations.
+Each year millions of people are forced to leave their homes and seek refuge from conflicts, violence, human rights violations, persecution, and natural disasters.
+The number of forcibly displaced people continued to rise throughout 2017, calling for increased humanitarian assistance worldwide.
+Up to 85% of the forcibly displaced find refuge in low- and middle-income countries.

 Finding durable solutions for the forcibly displaced is a challenge.
 Voluntary repatriation to their home countries is the preferred long-term outcome for refugees; but the lack of political solutions to conflicts prevents many from doing so.
 Forced displacement is no longer a temporary phenomenon; it lasts on average 20 years for refugees and more than 10 years for 90% of IDPs.

 Those who are internally displaced also face challenges in terms of protection, access to shelter, food and other basic services.
-Both refugees and IDPs in urban areas struggle with poverty, lack of psycho-social support and difficulties in normalising their status.
-Violence, abuse and exploitation against them often peak in the aftermath of new emergencies.
+Both refugees and IDPs in urban areas struggle with poverty, lack of psycho-social support, and difficulties in normalising their status.

 A development-led approach to forced displacement

 In April 2016, the European Commission adopted the Communication 'Lives in Dignity: from Aid-dependence to Self-reliance.
 Forced Displacement and Development', outlining a new development-led approach to forced displacement.
-The EU's objective is to strengthen the resilience and self-reliance of both the displaced and their host communities through a multi-actor approach from the outset of displacement crises.
+The EU's objective is to strengthen the resilience and self-reliance of both the displaced and their host communities.
 Its focus is on working with host governments, at the national and local level, towards the gradual socio-economic inclusion of refugees and IDPs.
-The new approach, applied in practice through joint analysis and programming, aims to harness the productive capacities of refugees and IDPs by helping them to access education, housing, land, livelihoods and services.
+The new approach aims to harness the productive capacities of refugees and IDPs by helping them to access education, housing, land, livelihoods and services.

 The European Union's Humanitarian Response